Undergraduate Courses

 Lecture, four hours.
 Preparation: satisfaction of Entry-Level Writing and College Writing requirements.
 Requisites: two courses from Comparative Literature 1 or 2 series or English 10 series or Spanish 60 series, etc. Seminar-style introduction to discipline of comparative literature presented through series of texts illustrative of its formation and practice.
 Letter grading.

-• COM LIT 191 - Variable Topics in Comparative Literature: Films of Peter Weir in Their Literary and Cultural Contexts
+• COM LIT 191 - Variable Topics in Comparative Literature: Love, Desire, and Sexuality in Middle Eastern Literature

-• COM LIT 191 - Variable Topics in Comparative Literature: Literature and Technology
+• COM LIT 191 - Variable Topics in Comparative Literature: Decolonizing Time in Abiayala